 A school principal or his or her designee who receives a credible report or complaint of bullying shall promptly investigate the complaint or report and make a record of the investigation and any action taken as a result of the investigation.

 District employees are held to a high standard of professionalism, especially when it comes to employee-student interactions.
 Actions by a District employee towards a student that would constitute bullying if the act had been performed by a student shall result in disciplinary action, up to and including termination.
 This policy governs bullying directed towards students and is not applicable to adult on adult interactions.
 Therefore, this policy does not apply to interactions between employees.
 Employees may report workplace conflicts to their supervisor.
+In addition to any disciplinary actions, the District shall take appropriate steps to remedy the effects resulting from bullying.

 Definitions: